frozeman/meteor-template-var/README.md

     // to get it inside a helper, or callback TemplateVar.get('myProperty');

-In case you want to use the TemplateVar inside a callback where you also have access to the template instance, you can pass the template instance as the first object, as seen below:
+In case you want to use the TemplateVar inside a callback where it can't get the template instance automatically you can pass the template instance as the first object, as seen below:

 	'click .do-something': function(e, template){